PROJECT 1776

 Introduction

-At the Hispanic School, we have promoted Project 1776; an ongoing research project marking the 250th anniversary of the Declaration of Independence of the United States of America (1776–2026).
-This project explores the influence of Second Scholastic political thought—especially from the School of Salamanca—on the intellectual origins of American constitutionalism.
+From Escuela Hispánica we have promoted Project 1776; an ongoing research project marking the 250th anniversary of the Declaration of Independence of the United States of America (1776–2026).
+This project explores the influence of the political thought of the Second Scholasticism—especially the School of Salamanca—on the intellectual origins of American constitutionalism and the defense of individual freedom against absolute power.

 "THE MARCH OF GÁLVEZ" - AUGUSTO FERRER-DALMAU